stacks-network/stacks-core/sip/sip-001-burn-election.md

 ## Committing to a chain tip

 Because anyone can become a leader, this means that even misbehaving leaders can be selected.
 If a leader crashes before it can propagate their blocks, or if it produces an invalid block, then no block will be appended to the leader's chain tip during its epoch.
 Also, if a leader is operating off of stale data, then the leader _may_ produce a block whose parent is not the latest block on the "best" fork.
+These kinds of failures must be tolerated by the Stacks blockchain.

 A consequence of tolerating these failed leaders is that the Stacks blockchain may have multiple competing forks; one of which is considered the canonical fork